 But adults breathing zone also has some bad pollutants.
 Here is another example – the pesticide Chlorpyrifos – was discovered to be approximately four times more concentrated at about 5-10 inches from the ground compared with the air 2 feet or more above the floor in a room with a window open for ventilation.

-3) As you already know indoor air is 2-5 times more polluted than outdoor air and we spend roughly 90 percent of our time indoors.
-There are a lot of studies documenting the health effects of indoor air and there are no regulations as there are for outdoor air or even workplace air.
+3) As you already know, indoor air is 2-5 times more polluted than outdoor air, and we spend roughly 90 percent of our time indoors.
+Many studies document the health effects of indoor air, and there are no regulations as there are for outdoor air or even workplace air.

-Unfortunately, it would be complicated to impossible to have the same types of rules for indoor air as for outdoor air, but at the very least, there could be regulations concerning how many VOCs can emit.
+Unfortunately, it would be complicated to have the same types of indoor air rules for outdoor air.
+Still, at the very least, there could be regulations concerning how many VOCs can emit.